Blackjacx/Columbus/README.md

 - Filter countries by using the searchbar
 - Quickly find a country by using the indexbar on the right side
 - Select a country from the history of selected countries - `still in progress`
-- Fully localized by using standard components and Apple's `Locale` class
+- Fully localized by using standard components and Apple's `Locale` class - `still in progress`

 ## Installation